hackclub/hackclub/workshops/python_data_viz/README.md

 plt.plot(x,y)

 ```
 This code segment will create the ranges on our x and y axis and `plt.plot` will plot the points we want!
 In this example there are no specific points being plot though, we are just making a basic linear function.

+Finally, add:

 ```python
 #showing graph